pierresisson/betterlist/README.md

 bun dev     // starts frontend server at http://localhost:5173 bun cf:dev  // starts workers server at http://localhost:8787
 ```

+**Important for Durable Objects development:**
+- The Workers dev server (`bun cf:dev`) is required for Durable Objects functionality
+- Durable Objects are automatically created and bound during local development
+- The hibernation API is not used in local development
+- WebSocket connections for real-time features work through the Workers server
+- The frontend connects to both servers: Vite for HMR, Workers for API/WebSocket

 As far as I can tell so far, it is necessary to launch both servers in order to get social OAuth login to function properly in local development.
 Using only the Vite server (and setting all local url env vars to localhost:5173) returns a "Not Found" error when attempting social login.
 But if you know a way around this error, please do let me know!

 ### Build and Preview